 • Collect rent payments on a timely and regular basis.

-• Begin the eviction process when there are legal grounds for one.
+• Begin the Michigan eviction process when there are legal grounds for one.

-• Raise rent with a legal justification and provided written notice.
+• Raise the monthly rent with a legal justification and provided written notice.

 Basic landlord responsibilities in the state of Michigan include: